ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 - [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2)
 - [scrypt](https://en.wikipedia.org/wiki/Scrypt)

-Make sure the password storage security matches the [classification][gcs] of the system or data.
-Contact the Security Engineering or Information Assurance team to discuss what the appropriate strength of hashing should be.
+Make sure the password storage security matches the system or data [classification][gcs].
+Contact the Security Engineering or Information Assurance team for help determining suitable security.

 Ensure the password storage security matches the [classification][gcs] of the system or data.
 For help with the appropriate strength of hashing, contact: